 Reforming the Hiring Process

-Gregory D. Massey and Marc Becker, May 2001
+Gregory D. Massey, Edward Ross Dickinson, and Marc Becker, May 2001

 Thanks to Michael S. Foley for identifying the indignities that countless historians have faced in their job search (Perspectives, March 2001).
 The problems he notes are rampant in the history profession, both in academia and in public history.
 I hope Foley's timely essay sparks debate and eventual reform.
 When search committees finish their short list, they should immediately send a letter notifying the candidates whose applications are no longer under consideration.
 Too many history departments and public history agencies wait until the job search is completed before sending any notification to applicants who were excluded from consideration months earlier.
 Applicants who spend hours tailoring their application to a particular position deserve civility, not churlishness.

 I was amused and pleased to see some AHA Job Register horror stories aired in the March 2001 Perspectives.
 I too have many such stories.
 There was the time I arrived at a hotel suite for an interview at one of the leading midwestern universities to find the wife of the search committee chair sitting on the bed, with her stocking feet up, four feet from my chair, reading a paperback thriller and smoking.
 (And no, she didn't leave when the interview started.)
 Or the time one member of a slightly stuffy liberal arts school's interview committee remarked to me, "Oh, so you're one of those body people from Berkeley."
 Or the time someone from a rather sleepy public university in the Northwest told me to "go ahead, be convincing."
 Evidently this individual felt he shared something deep with Dirty Harry; his department chair, however, apparently found the scene hilarious, and broke into a fit of slightly demented giggles.